External Genital and Perianal Warts: A Common Consequence of HPV Infection

 - Bleeding when you have sexual intercourse

-But sometimes genital warts do not cause any symptoms.1 Warts can grow and cause other problems.
-You may infect your partner if you are sexually active, or you may infect your baby if you are pregnant.1 Only a doctor can tell you for sure whether you have genital and/or perianal warts.
+But sometimes external genital and perianal warts do not cause any noticeable symptoms.
+You may infect your partner if you are sexually active.
+Only a doctor can tell you for sure whether you have external genital and/or perianal warts.

-If you think you have warts or have been exposed to HPV, see your doctor.
+If you think you have external genital or perianal warts or have been exposed to HPV, see your dermatologist or other healthcare professional.

-Talking to Your Doctor About Treating Genital and Perianal Warts
+Talking to Your Doctor About Treating External Genital and Perianal Warts

-Currently, there is no treatment for HPV, but there are several treatment options for genital and perianal warts.1 When choosing a treatment for you, your doctor will consider the number of warts, their specific location, and other factors.
-The 2 methods of treatment are doctor applied and patient applied.1,2
+Currently, there is no treatment for HPV, but there are several treatment options for external genital and perianal warts caused by HPV.
+When choosing a treatment for you, your doctor will consider the number of warts, their specific location, and other factors.
+The 2 methods of treatment are doctor applied and patient applied.

-A doctor can use both surgical and nonsurgical treatments to remove warts.2 Patient-applied treatments, such as VEREGEN® (sinecatechins) Ointment, 15%, are prescription medicines for use at home.3
+A doctor can use both surgical and nonsurgical treatments to remove warts.
+Patient-applied treatments are prescription medicines for use at home.

-You should talk to your doctor about the treatment options for external genital and perianal warts.
+You should talk with your doctor about the treatment options for external genital and perianal warts.

-Following is a list of questions that can help you talk with your doctor about external genital and perianal warts:
+Following is a list of questions that can help you talk with your dermatologist or other healthcare professional about external genital and perianal warts:

-- Should I tell my sexual partner that I have genital and/or perianal warts?
+- Should I tell my sexual partner that I have external genital and/or perianal warts?

-- Can genital and perianal warts come back again after treatment?
+- Can external genital and perianal warts come back again after treatment?

-- What is the risk of cervical or penile cancer if I have genital warts?
+- What is the risk of cervical or penile cancer if I have external genital warts?

 - Is there a treatment option that will help me stay wart free longer?